omarchoa/dec23_mlops_accidents/README.md

     │   │
     │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    │   │   │
+    │   │   └── api        <- Scripts for the API and unit tests and auxiliary files.
     │   │
     │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions